 Vegan Puttanesca Without Anchovies Recipe

-So if you love the bold, briny flavours of this Southern Italian pasta dish but would like to have a vegan puttanesca, then this is the recipe for you.
+So if you love the bold, briny flavours of this Southern Italian pasta dish but would like to have a vegan version, then this is the recipe for you.

 Vegan Puttenesca Without Anchovies